Does Fitbit try to mimic Apple Watch with their new Versa?

 UK: Purchase on Amazon.co.uk.

-Click the button to check recently updated price, user reviews and additional info.
+Click the button to check the recently updated price, user reviews and additional info.

 More info & Questions